• Skip to primary navigation

 • 1 bay leaf

-• ¾ pound Yukon gold potatoes, about 3 potatoes, cut into 1 inch pieces
+• ¾ pound Yukon gold potatoes, about 3 potatoes, diced into ½ to 1 inch pieces)

 • 2 tablespoons soy sauce